 Bearing in mind this framework, we recall Articles 3 of the Universal Declaration of Human Rights and 6 of the International Covenant on Civil and Political Rights (ICCPR), ratified by your Government on 2 April 2014, which respectively guarantee the right of every individual to life and security and provide that these rights shall be protected by law and that no one shall be arbitrarily deprived of his life.
-We recall that the obligation under article 6 "extends to reasonably foreseeable threats and life-threatening situations that can result in loss of life.
-States parties may be in violation of article 6 even if such threats and situations do not result in loss of life", CCPR/C/GC/36 para.
+We recall that the obligation under article 6 "extends to reasonably foreseeable threats and life-threatening situations that can result in loss of life.", CCPR/C/GC/36 para.
 7. The obligation entails taking all necessary measures to prevent arbitrary deprivations of life.
 In General Comment No. 6, the Human Rights Committee reiterated that the right to life is the supreme right from which no derogation is permitted even in time of public emergency that threatens the life of the nation.
 The right to life applies to all persons within the territory of your Excellency's Government and subject to its jurisdiction, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
-In the respect for and the protection of the right to life, the State Party is obliged to adopt "measures designed to ensure access without delay by individuals to essential goods and services such as food, water, shelter, health care, electricity and sanitation, and other measures designed to promote and facilitate adequate general conditions, such as the bolstering of effective emergency health services, emergency response operations (including firefighters, ambulance services and police forces) and social housing programmes" (CCPR/C/GC/36, para.
+The principle of non-discrimination was also confirmed by the Human Rights Committee in its concluding observations on Israel, in which it "reiterated and underscored that the Covenant applies with regard to all conduct by the State party's authorities or agents adversely affecting the enjoyment of the rights enshrined in the Covenant by persons under its jurisdiction regardless of the location" (CCPR/C/ISR/CO/4, para.
+5).
+Moreover, the duty to protect the right to life demands that Israel take special measures to protect vulnerable persons and groups, including "measures designed to ensure access without delay by individuals to essential goods and services such as food, water, shelter, health care, electricity and sanitation, and other measures designed to promote and facilitate adequate general conditions, such as the bolstering of effective emergency health services, emergency response operations (including firefighters, ambulance services and police forces) and social housing programmes" (CCPR/C/GC/36, para.
 26).

-In this regard, we reiterate that the expression "inherent right to life" cannot properly be understood in a restrictive manner, and the protection of this right requires that States adopt positive measures (CCPR General Comment No. 6, para.
+The right to life is non-derogatory.
+We reiterate that the expression "inherent right to life" cannot properly be understood in a restrictive manner, and the protection of this right requires that States adopt positive measures (CCPR General Comment No. 6, para.
 5).
 We would like to remind your Excellency's Government of the duty to investigate, prosecute, and punish all violations of the right to life.
-We urge your Excellency's Government in line with the Principles on Effective Prevention and Investigation of Extra-legal, Arbitrary and Summary Executions, in particular principle 9, that there must be thorough, prompt and impartial investigations of all suspected cases of extra-legal, arbitrary and summary executions.
+We urge your Excellency's Government in line with the Principles on Effective Prevention and Investigation of Extra-legal, Arbitrary and Summary Executions, in particular principle 9, that there must be thorough, prompt and impartial investigations of all suspected cases of all arbitrary loss of life.
 In its General Comment No. 36, the Committee stated that investigations and prosecutions of potentially unlawful deprivations of life should be undertaken in accordance with relevant international standards, including the Minnesota Protocol on the Investigation of Potentially Unlawful Death (2016), and must be aimed at ensuring that those responsible are brought to justice, at promoting accountability and preventing impunity, at avoiding denial of justice and at drawing necessary lessons for revising practices and policies with a view to avoiding repeated violations (CCPR/C/GC/36, paras.
 27 and 28).